cameronriera/python_wishList/README.md

 # Python App
-This app was built in April, 2018.
+This Django app was built in April, 2018.